bsara/react-fetch-it/docs/middleware/default-options-middleware.md

 // You can set globally if you DO NOT expect changes in options at runtime.
 // You would typically have this code execute via (or in) your main entry file.

-import { addUseFetchMiddleware, UseFetchOptions } from "react-use-fetch";
+import { addFetchItMiddleware, FetchItOptions } from "react-fetch-it";
-import defaultOptionsMiddleware from "react-use-fetch/middleware/default-options";
+import defaultOptionsMiddleware from "react-fetch-it/middleware/default-options";

-addUseFetchMiddleware(
+addFetchItMiddleware(
   defaultOptionsMiddleware({
   // ...
-} as Partial<UseFetchOptions>),
+} as Partial<FetchItOptions>),

 // other middlewares...
 );